 TCAT is funded by the State Transit Operating Assistance Fund, based on ridership and miles traveled.
 These state funds are TCAT’s largest source of operating revenue or more than 35 percent of TCAT’s $14 million annual budget.

-The City, County and Cornell each provide equal funding to TCAT, or 18 percent of TCAT’s total budget or a total of more than $2.5 million in 2016.
-Other sources of operating income include cash fares, more than 30 percent of the total budget, including Cornell University’s annual fare paymkent program, and to a smaller extent, federal operating funds, 10.8 percent of the total budget.
+The City, County and Cornell each provide equal funding to TCAT, or 18 percent of TCAT’s total budget or a total of more than $2.7 million in 2018.
+Other sources of operating income include cash fares, more than 30 percent of the total budget, including Cornell University’s annual fare payment program, and to a smaller extent, federal operating funds, 10.8 percent of the total budget.

 Despite funding constraints, the past decade has been particularly ambitious.
 Projects included: